Kasetty-Praveen-Kumar/Design-of-Single-Stage-OTA-using-28nm-CMOS-Technology/README.md

 </p>

 <p align="justify">
 From Fig. 12 it can be observed that, for a differential input (V1-V2) of 5mV, the ouput signal amplitude is ≈58mV which results a gain of 11.6.
 Thus, it can be seen that the gain of the amplifier is same as that of single ended inputs.
-To verify the UGB of the OTA, AC analysis is performed by sweeping the frequency of the signal form 10Hz to 10GHz.
-From the Ac analysis, the UGB of the OTA is found to be 29.3 MHz with the gain of 22dB.
-Fig. 13 and Fig. 14 shows the bode plot of the OTA deicting the obtained UGB and the open-loop gain, respectively.
+To verify the UGB of the OTA, AC analysis is performed by sweeping the frequency of the input sinusoidal signal fromm 10Hz to 10GHz.
+From the AC analysis, the UGB of the OTA is found to be 29.3 MHz with the gain of 22dB.
+Fig. 13 and Fig. 14 shows the bode plot of the OTA depicting the obtained UGB and the open-loop gain, respectively.
 </p>

 <p align="center">